-(a) Language or conduct relevant to the creation of an express warranty and language or conduct tending to disclaim or modify the warranty must be construed wherever reasonable as consistent with each other.
-Subject to Section 2B-301 with regard to parol or extrinsic evidence, language or conduct disclaiming or modifying a warranty are inoperative to the extent that such a construction is unreasonable.

-(b) Subject to subsection (c), to disclaim or to modify an implied warranty, the following rules apply:

-(1) Except as provided in paragraphs (5) and (6), language of disclaimer or modification must be in a record.

-(2) To disclaim or modify an implied warranty under Section 2B-403 or 2B-404, language that mentions "warranty of quality", "warranty of merchantability", "warranty of accuracy", or words of similar import, is sufficient.
+- (a) Language or conduct relevant to the creation of an express warranty and language or conduct tending to disclaim or modify the warranty must be construed wherever reasonable as consistent with each other.
+Subject to Section 2B-301 with regard to parol or extrinsic evidence, language or conduct disclaiming or modifying a warranty are inoperative to the extent that such a construction is unreasonable. - (b) Subject to subsection (c), to disclaim or to modify an implied warranty, the following rules apply: - (1) Except as provided in paragraphs (5) and (6), language of disclaimer or modification must be in a record. - (2) To disclaim or modify an implied warranty under Section 2B-403 or 2B-404, language that mentions "warranty of quality", "warranty of merchantability", "warranty of accuracy", or words of similar import, is sufficient.
 Language sufficient to disclaim one of the warranties is sufficient to disclaim the other.
+Language sufficient to disclaim the warranty of merchantability in a transaction governed by Article 2 is sufficient to disclaim the warranties

+1 contained in Section 2B-403 and 2B-404.
-(3) To disclaim or modify an implied warranty arising under Section 2B-405, stating "There is no warranty that the subject of this transaction will fulfill any of your particular purposes or needs," or language of similar import, is sufficient.

-(4) All implied warranties are disclaimed or modified only by specific language complying with the paragraphs (1) through (3) or other language that in common understanding or under the circumstances calls the licensee's attention to the exclusion of all warranties.
-The expression that the information is provided "as is" or "with all faults" or similar language excludes warranties under 2B-403 and 2B-404.

-(5) An implied warranty may be disclaimed or modified by course of performance, course of dealing, or usage of trade.

-(c) In a mass-market license, language that disclaims or modifies an implied warranty must comply with subsection (b) and be conspicuous.
-To disclaim all implied warranties in a mass-market license, other than the warranty in Section 2B-401, language in a record is sufficient if it states: "Except for express warranties stated in this contract, if any, this [information]

-[computer program] is being provided with all faults, and the entire risk as to satisfactory quality, performance, accuracy, and effort is with the user," or words of similar import.
+- 2 (3) To disclaim or modify an implied warranty arising under Section 2B-405, 3 stating "There is no warranty that the subject of this transaction will fulfill any of your particular 4 purposes or needs," or language of similar import, is sufficient.
+Language sufficient to disclaim a - 5 warranty of fitness under Article 2 is sufficient to disclaim the warranty under Section 2B-405. - 6 (4) All implied warranties are disclaimed or modified only by specific language 7 complying with the paragraphs (1) through (3) or other language that in common understanding 8 or under the circumstances calls the licensee's attention to the exclusion of all warranties.
+The 9 expression that the information is provided "as is" or "with all faults" or similar language 10 excludes warranties under 2B-403 and 2B-404 [and 2B-405]. - (5) An implied warranty may be disclaimed or modified by course of performance or, course of dealing, or usage of trade. - (6) No implied warranty exists with respect to a defect that was known or discovered by, or disclosed to the licensee prior to entering into the contract, or that would have been revealed to the licensee if it had not refused to make reasonable use of an opportunity reasonably provided to it to examine, inspect or test the information or a sample thereof made available prior to entering into the contract, unless the licensee was not aware of the defect after examination and the licensor knew that it existed at that time. - (c) In a mass-market license, language that disclaims or modifies an implied warranty must comply with subsection (b) and be conspicuous.
+To disclaim all implied warranties in a mass-market license, other than the warranty in Section 2B-401, language in a record is sufficient if it states: "Except for express warranties stated in this contract, if any, this [information] [computer program] is being provided with all faults, and the entire risk as to satisfactory quality,

-(d) If a contract requires ongoing performance or a series of performances by the licensor, language of disclaimer that complies with this section is effective with respect to all performance that occurs after the contract is formed.

-(e) A contractual term disclaiming implied warranties that complies with this section is not subject to exclusion under Section 2B-308.
+- 1 performance, accuracy, and effort is with the user," or words of similar import. - 2 (d) If a contract requires ongoing performance or a series of performances by the - 3 licensor, language of disclaimer that complies with this section is effective with respect to all - 4 performance that occurs after the contract is formed. - 5 (e) A contractual term disclaiming implied warranties that complies with this section is - 6 not subject to exclusion under Section 2B-308.